- How does one become a Cal State East Bay student?

 - What are the minimum admission standards for transfer students?

-- How will my transfer units be evaluated?
+- How are a student's transfer units evaluated?

 - Are there special admission and eligibility requirements for international students?